-Care Coordination (CC) Measures: Care Coordination - Hospital & Outpatient Measures, a Provider's performance for Ambulatory Care Sensitive admissions (ACSA) and Preventable Emergency Visits is compared to the performance of providers within the same comparison group (i.e., Family Practice, Internal Medicine or Pediatrics).
+Care Coordination (CC) Measures: Care Coordination - Hospital & Outpatient Measures: Under these measures, a provider's performance for Ambulatory Care Sensitive admissions (ACSA) and Preventable Emergency Visits is compared to the performance of providers within the same comparison group (i.e., Family Practice, Internal Medicine or Pediatrics).
 The Plan All-Cause Readmissions is compared to an Alliance defined standard.
+To qualify for the Care Coordination - Hospital & Outpatient Measures, providers must have 100 eligible linked members, on average, during the 2025 calendar year or 100 linked members as of December 31, 2025.

-Under the Care Coordination-Access Measures, a Provider's performance for the Initial Health Appointment and Post-Discharge Care measures are compared to the performance of providers within the same comparison group (i.e., Family Practice, Internal Medicine or Pediatrics).
+Care Coordination - Access Measures: Under these measures, a provider's a provider's performance for the Initial Health Appointment and Post-Discharge Care measures are compared to the performance of providers within the same comparison group (i.e., Family Practice, Internal Medicine or Pediatrics).
 The Application of Dental Fluoride Varnish, Adverse Childhood Experiences (ACEs) Screening in Children and Adolescents, and Developmental Screening in the First Three Years is based on their rate of achievement under each measure.
+To qualify for the Care Coordination - Access Measures, providers must have a minimum of 5 eligible linked members at the end of the CBI Term.